8 Things Every Touring Musician Should Carry

 6. Portable Charger/Power Bank

 I can’t tell you how many times a portable battery has saved me in situations where we needed to charge a dying phone (especially when you’re depending on it for GPS or on an important call).
 This was especially the case when I had bandmates addicted to Pokemon Go.
-While larger batteries are slightly heavier, they generally last longer and are able to charge multiple devices simultaneously.
+While larger batteries are slightly heavier, they generally last longer and can charge multiple devices simultaneously.
 Better units, like the ones made by Anker, also charge more quickly.
 Believe me, it’s worth the extra $15 to get something decent.
 I’ve had good luck with this one from Anker.

 7. Loquat Syrup

 Loquat Syrup (especially the Nin Jion Pei brand), is the absolute best thing out there for soothing your throat.
-It has been made especially to help a dry throat, which can be caused by too much drinking or smoking (or just abuse on your vocal chords from singing too much).
+It has been made especially to help a dry throat, which can be caused by too much drinking or smoking (or just abuse on your vocal cords from singing too much).
 Everyone in my band swears by it, even my former singer who coats the inside of his mouth with it before breathing fire.
 Yeah, that’s intense protection.

 Loquat Syrup is also pretty tasty.
 Just a couple of tablespoons work.
-If you’re skeptical of Eatsern medicine, an alternative would be some Vocal ESE throat spray (it also works great but is about $15 for a 1 oz bottle, compared to $13 for 10 ounces of loquat).
+If you’re skeptical of Eastern medicine, an alternative would be some Vocal ESE throat spray (it also works great but is about $15 for a 1 oz bottle, compared to $13 for 10 ounces of loquat).
 Buy it here.

 8. Dude Wipes

 These are pretty much a baby wipes alternative, without the fresh baby smell.
 If you’re on tour and don’t always have access to a shower, these sanitary wipes keep your skin clean – this is especially helpful if you get sweaty during shows and don’t want to drench your fans at the merch booth.
-Dude Wipes has an “energize” line that have pro biotics, though I haven’t really felt a burst of energy from them myself.
+Dude Wipes has an “energize” line that has probiotics, though I haven’t felt a burst of energy from them myself.
 Be careful to buy the ones made for your face, not the toilet, if you’re trying to do a road shower.
 Get the right ones here.

-Leave a Reply
+Leave a Comment